User Roles

 • Access to the Interim Assessment Viewing System

-• Access to the Interim Assessment Completion Status reports system
+• Access to the Interim Assessment Completion Status System for interim assessment reporting

 • Access to interim assessment results available through CERS for the students in the student group(s) assigned to them by a coordinator